phaidra/phaidra/README.md

 # About this repository

-This repo hosts the source code and docker-compose files of the [PHAIDRA](https://phaidra.org/) (Permanent Hosting, Archiving and Indexing of Digital Resources and Assets) software, developed at the [Vienna University Computer Center](https://zid.univie.ac.at/en/).
+This repo hosts the source code and the docker-compose startup file of the [PHAIDRA](https://phaidra.org/) (Permanent Hosting, Archiving and Indexing of Digital Resources and Assets) software, developed at the [Vienna University Computer Center](https://zid.univie.ac.at/en/).